LabInternetPub/DependencyInjection/README.md

 Note that the Client creates a new ServiceExample in its constructor method which poses the following programming flaws:
 * The Client depends upon a concrete class
 * The Client is not flexible, if it needs another kind of Service the Client code should be modified
 * The Client is tightly coupled with ServiceExample.
-If the Service iis modified the Client may be  broken
+If the Service is modified the Client may be  broken

 ### Three types of dependency injection
 There are at least three ways an object can receive a reference to an external module: